MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Updatable_Help.md

 in the TechNet Library.

-Updating help for modules in the directory `$home/Documents/PowerShell/Modules` or modules in other subdirectories of the `$home` directory do not require special permissions.
+Updating help for modules in the directory `$home/Documents/PowerShell/Modules` or modules in other subdirectories of the `$home` directory does not require special permissions.

 The Update-Help and Save-Help cmdlets have a UseDefaultCredentials parameter